edgarberm/pills/README.md

 Returns a function that is the composition of a list of functions, each consuming the return value of the function that follows.

+Note that this is exactly the same as [pipe](#pipe) but with the functions in opposite order.

 ```javascript
 const classyGreeting = (firstName, lastName) => "THE NAME'S " + lastName + ", " + firstName + " " + lastName
 const yellGreeting = compose(camelCase, classyGreeting)